Seed of Hope Farm Mission Statement:

 Short version:

-teaching people basic life skills and Christian lifestyle, in a friendly faith-based environment.
+Seed of Hope is an open-door farm dedicated to providing shelter and teaching people basic life skills and Christian lifestyle, in a friendly faith-based environment.

 (Courtesy Helena Marfell)